-A structured rehabilitation programme will see you right through from the start of your journey [the treatment room], to the end of your journey [returning to sport].
+A structured rehabilitation programme will see you right through from the start of your journey, to the end of your journey.
 We construct rehabilitation programmes for all injuries, including every day and occupational, as well as injuries sustained participating in sport.

 - The use of manual therapy combined with exercise based therapy has shown more rapid and more complete muscle recovery than the use of manual therapy alone.

 - Intensive rehabilitation has been found to allow for a faster recovery and an even faster return to sport/competition.

 - Exercises intended to restore range of movement, increase strength and proprioception allow for return to activity and serves to prevent re-injury.

 OUR PROMISE TO YOU